rhugman/lumpyrem/README.md

 # Documentation
 Documentation is a work in progress.
 [Jupyter Notebooks are provided with simple examples of code functionality](https://github.com/rhugman/lumpyrem/tree/master/examples).

-LUMPREM and utilities are extensively documented.
+LUMPREM and utilities are extensively documented by their developer.

 # To do
 * deploy documentation to readthedocs